adhavswapna/devsecops-three-tier-todo-java-cicd-project/README.md

 file for the future.

-This repository contains the setup and configuration files for deploying a three-tier Todo application using Java, Jenkins, Terraform, AWS EKS, and other related tools.
+**This repository contains the setup and configuration files for deploying a three-tier Todo application using Java, Jenkins, Terraform, AWS EKS, and other related tools.
-Setup Instructions
+Setup Instructions**
-1. Clone the Repository

 git clone https://github.com/adhavswapna/three-tier-todo-java-cicd-project.git
 cd three-tier-todo-java-cicd-project

+1. Clone the Repository

 2. Setting up Jenkins and Terraform on EC2

-Navigate to the Jenkins Terraform files directory:
+3. Navigate to the Jenkins Terraform files directory:

-cd jenkins-terraform-files
+4. cd jenkins-terraform-files

-Initialize Terraform, plan, and apply the infrastructure:
+5. Initialize Terraform, plan, and apply the infrastructure: terraform init terraform plan terraform apply

-terraform init
-terraform plan
-terraform apply

-Ensure install-tools.sh is updated with installation details for Jenkins, Terraform, EKSCTL, kubectl, Trivy, AWS CLI, Docker, and SonarQube.
+**Ensure install-tools.sh is updated with installation details for Jenkins, Terraform, EKSCTL, kubectl, Trivy, AWS CLI, Docker, and SonarQube.**

-On your EC2 instance, access Jenkins on port 8080 Initial Jenkins Setup
+On your EC2 instance, access Jenkins on port 8080 **Initial Jenkins Setup**
     Unlock Jenkins:
-        Open a terminal and run:
+        Open a terminal and run

-        bash

         sudo cat /var/lib/jenkins/secrets/initialAdminPassword

         Copy the password and use it to unlock Jenkins through the web interface.